 Established in 1949, Zesto has a long line of loyal customers who keep coming back for classic Zestoburgers + soft-serve (with extra sprinkles).
 Look for the little blue shop under the "giant cone in the sky" —you can’t miss it.

-Known for its mile-long list of “sophisticated” hamburgers, Grill Marks is fairly new to Columbia + the Vista.
+Known for its mile-long list of “sophisticated” hamburgers, Grill Marks is a go-to for burger lovers.
 Topped with a slew of unique additions—from melted brie to bone marrow—these handhelds are sophisticated, indeed.
 Make sure to order some white truffle parmesan fries because, duh.

 From the classics to a walk on the wild side, the Root Cellar has something for everyone in the burger department.
 We recommend the self-titled “Root Cellar” burger—finished with goat cheese + a fried green tomato.
 Yum.

 If it involves Mac N’ Cheese, you can count us in.
 Case in point: the “Mac Attack” at Old Mill Brewpub—topped with pepper jack mac, bacon and slam sauce.
-If you’re up for something a bit unexpected, try the “Joaquin”, a coffee rubbed burger with maple caramelized onions.
+If you’re feeling a bit fearless, try the “Brimstone Burger”, topped with ghost pepper jack cheese, jalapeños, spicy fried cheddar bites and spicy chipotle mayo.

 Higher Ground Char House has quickly become a local favorite thanks to its charbroiled + carefully crafted artisan burgers.
-With 15 burger varieties to choose from, all with names that’ll make you giggle (i.e. “Cow-A-Bunga), we know you’ll become a big fan like we are.
+With 17 burger varieties to choose from, all with names that’ll make you giggle (i.e. “Ooey Gooey Mooey”), we know you’ll become a big fan like we are.